 - How are your child’s peers reacting to the bullying?

-- Is it one person who is doing the bullying, or is it a group act?
+- Is it one person who is bullying, or is it a group act?

 In most cases, bullying can be corrected by uniting the bully, the group, and the victim through a mutually inclusive activity.